How to stay safe while self-isolating, including advice on scams and abuse.

 If you have an existing medical condition or you become unwell you might be particularly worried about how to access treatment, medication and appointments.
 Here's what you need to know.

 Other illnesses don't go away just because of coronavirus.
 If you have an existing condition and need to access health services, or if you develop symptoms that aren't coronavirus related, it's important you get the treatment you need.

 The NHS has made it clear that health services are still there for those who need them and that you should not ignore symptoms.

 If you become unwell you can still speak to your GP, although they may do this over the phone rather than face-to-face.

 If you have an existing health condition, you should continue to follow your treatment plan.
-If you have any concerns then contact their GP or specialist.
+If you have any concerns then contact your GP or specialist.